jeanyveskotchi/Smart-home-privacy/week2_router_lab/setup_pi_router.md

 After several attempts (and some very long reboots ), I decided to postpone wireless routing until I could find a fully supported adapter.

-# 4 – Switch to Ethernet for Stability
+# 4 – Attempt #2: Switch to Ethernet for Stability

 To keep progressing, I connected the Pi directly to my apartment’s wall LAN port with a long Cat 6 Ethernet cable.
 This solved two problems at once: